Medicare and skilled nursing facility coverage — the 100-day reality

 Your parent doesn't have to actively be receiving services for the days to count toward the 100-day limit.
 If your parent is in the skilled facility but the physical therapist is off that day, the day still counts.
 The clock doesn't stop.
 Every day in the facility counts toward the 100-day limit.

 This creates a subtle pressure toward continuing rehabilitation services even if your parent isn't making progress, just to justify continued skilled facility placement.
-Sometimes that pressure leads to continued therapy even when the benefit has plateaued.
 That's not necessarily the right decision medically, but it's the reality of the financial timeline.

 Understanding the 100-day limit allows you to plan what actually happens on day 101.
 You know the benefit ends.
 You know what your parent will still need.
 You can make financial and care decisions with that information instead of discovering it when Medicare says, "We're no longer covering your bill starting tomorrow."